[Expert Music Industry Tips] How To Choose The Right Band Members For Your Band

-Ask them about their music career background, their goals and challenges they’ve overcome in their life so far.
+Ask potential band members about their music career background, their goals and challenges they’ve overcome in their life so far.

-This conversation tells you if you would want to be around this potential band member for long periods of time.
+This conversation tells you if you would want to be around potential band members for long periods of time.

-Plan specific questions to ask a potential band member to test their loyalty, commitment, attitude and mindset.
-Ask the questions covertly, so the potential band member doesn't know he/she is being tested!
+Plan specific questions to ask potential band members to test their loyalty, music career commitment, attitude and mindset.
+Ask the questions covertly, so the potential bandmate doesn't know he/she is being tested!

 Here are some examples:

 Example 1: Talk about a hypothetical scenario where one’s loyalty is being tested.
-Ask the potential band member what he/she would do in the given scenario.
+Ask potential band members what he/she would do in the given scenario.

-Example 2: Ask your band member to bring a specific item with them to the interview or audition.
+Example 2: Ask band members to bring a specific item with them to the interview or audition.
 This tests their attention to detail and ability to follow directions.

-What risks are there about the potential band member?
+- What music career risks are there about the potential band member?